FAIRBIOTEA – Sustainable organic tea through development partnerships

 The privately initiated certification systems for sustainability and welfare such as Fairtrade, UTZ, Rainforest Alliance etc. cannot yet meet their own requirements and therefore are of no help for the producers.

-The poorest of the agricultural sector, the peasants, are considered self-employed and are not protected by the national and international labour rights.
+The poorest of the agricultural sector, the smallholders, are considered self-employed and are not protected by the national and international labour rights.
 They are often subjected to material and social exploitation by local traders, as they have no legal means against them.

-The tea that comes from traditional peasants, which is produced without compliance with regulations, hygiene management and quality management procedures, is incredibly cheap and lowers the international price level, undermines fair competition and disregards humanity.
+The tea that comes from traditional smallholders, which is produced without compliance with regulations, hygiene management and quality management procedures, is incredibly cheap and lowers the international price level, undermines fair competition and disregards humanity.

 The tea produced by modern Chinese company farms has to achieve much higher selling prices due to higher production costs, as these farms are subject to national and international labour laws, issue employment contracts to their employees, pay minimum wages, implement hygiene and quality management systems and ensure food safety.